Cryptolens/admin-tools/manual-activation/README.md

 ## Script to automatically activate all the machines
 You can activate the list of devices using the following extension: https://app.cryptolens.io/extensions/ActivateDevices

 Each device/machine code should be separated by a new line.
-A line can contain either a machine code or a machine code together with the friendly name, separated by a tabs (\t) character.
+A line can contain either a machine code or a machine code together with the friendly name, separated by a tab (\t) character.